Mega Drive / Genesis Architecture

 Example of Foreground plane, the Window Plane is not used.

-The Foreground plane, also known as Plane A [12], has the same properties as the Background Plane except this plane has a higher priority, so tiles rendered here will inherently be on top of the Background Plane.
+The Foreground plane, also known as Plane A [13], shares the same properties as the Background Plane except this plane has a higher priority, meaning tiles rendered here will always be on top of the Background Plane.

 All in all, you can see the new priority values and separate planes enable game designers to bring new types of scenery.
 Furthermore, by using different scroll speeds on each plane, a parallax effect can be achieved.